-Botanical Ornaments, a fabric installation incorporating video and shadow projection, explores humanity’s role as a part of nature, and the possibilities of what happens when the boundaries between the two dissolve.
-The installation features two large painted fabric stages, which can be entered from behind, giving the feeling of immersion within the painted surface.
-Projected shadows will give a further sense of dimensionality, and a blurring of boundaries between “us” (humans) and “them” (nature).
+Botanical Ornaments, a fabric installation, explores humanity's role as a part of nature, and the possibilities of what happens when the boundaries between the two dissolve.
+The installation features a large painted fabric stage, which can be entered, giving the feeling of immersion within the painted surface.

 Patty Hudak Botanical Ornaments Artist Statement

 When I initially spoke to TW Wood Director, Margaret Coleman, about creating work for the Nuquist Gallery, we discussed the concepts of home, and the meaning of the phrase, “place making”.
 This discussion took place in February, 2020, just before the pandemic created the need for a global lock down.
 Since that time, my appreciation for home grew even more meaningful, as well as what the idea of “place” meant, as a resident of rural Vermont.